 The Truth About Instagram Marketing: Best Practices That Actually Work

-If you want to maximize your brand’s performance on Instagram in 2025, here’s what actually works.
+If you want to maximize your brand’s performance on Instagram, here’s what actually works.

 Many marketers worry that scheduling posts through third-party apps like Loomly, Buffer, or Later will hurt performance.
-In fact, Meta has confirmed there is no algorithm penalty for using approved platforms.
+Approved schedulers publish through Instagram's official API; that is what the approval means, and there is no algorithm penalty for using them.\

 Best practice: Use Meta Business Suite for full feature access, but don’t be afraid of schedulers if they fit your workflow.
 Just make sure your posts render exactly the way you intend.

-Hashtags aren’t dead—they’ve just evolved.
-Instead of adding 30 generic tags, focus on 5–10 relevant ones tied to your industry, brand, or campaign.
+Hashtags still work; the way to use them has changed.
+Instead of adding 30 generic tags, focus on 5–10 relevant ones tied to your industry, brand, or campaign.\

-Also remember: Instagram is moving toward keyword search.
+Also remember: Instagram search has handled full keywords for years now.
 Write captions with clear, descriptive language so your posts appear in searches even without hashtags.

 Links in captions aren’t clickable and can frustrate users.
 Instead, drive traffic through: